-- 1. Source is the total number of equipment stolen in 2013. - If a thief does not sell the equipment immediately in the local area, there is a greater likelihood that, as more time passes, the thief will move equipment out of state and sell it to a purchaser who seems to have no knowledge of the theft. - Louisville, KY, Stockton, CA, Fort Lauderdale, FL and Riverside, CA tied for 10th place with eleven recoveries each.
+- 1. Source is the total number of equipment stolen in 2014. - If a thief does not sell the equipment immediately in the local area, there's a greater likelihood that, as more time passes, the thief will move equipment out of state and sell it to a purchaser who seems to have no knowledge of the theft. - Las Vegas, NV and San Diego, CA tied for 10th place with thirteen recoveries each.

 Recoveries tend to be localized near high theft areas, suggesting that a good deal of stolen equipment doesn't move far.
-This may be due to the rules of supply and demand: where there is equipment to steal, there are machines that are needed.
+This may be due to the rules of supply and demand: where there's equipment to steal, there are machines that are needed.
 Unfortunately, not all high theft areas have high recoveries.
 Areas with proper funding, training, and dedicated heavy equipment taskforces have much higher recovery rates.
-It is interesting to note California's significant presence on this list.
+It's interesting to note California's significant presence on this list.
 This state's mandatory statewide registration programs provide law enforcement with many opportunities to access equipment and, therefore, make recoveries.